-Unit 2 was synchronised to the national grid.
+Unit 2 was synchronised to the national grid the same year.

 In August, a fire breaks out at the station amidst tensions with unions over pay increases causing damage.
 This also caused further delays.

 The government’s Public Enterprises Minister Pravin Gordhan announced a forensic probe into delays and cost overruns on the completion of Kusile and Medupi Power Stations.